leandromsales/gmtp/README.md

 ## Environment ##

-It was used as a base to run a linux environment, using protocol GMTP, a Dell Vostro 5470 notebook, core i5 4200u processor, 4GB of RAM, running Ubuntu 15.04 64bit kernel version 3.19.0-22-generic.
-A virtual machine was created using VirtualBox version 4.3.28 r100309 with extension pack installed, 512MB of RAM, virtual disk with 30gb and running Ubuntu Server 14.04.2LTS 64bit only with the base system installed.
+It was used as a base to run a linux environment, using protocol GMTP, a Dell Inspiron 7460 notebook, Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz processor, 16GB of RAM, running Ubuntu 19.10 64bit kernel version 5.3.0-42-generic.
+The virtual machines were created using Vagrant version 2.2.3, with libvirt provider version 5.4.0 and QEMU API version 5.4.0 (hypersvisor QEMU 4.0.0).
+Each VM has 512MB of RAM, virtual disk with 30gb and running Ubuntu Server 19.10 64bit, using the "generic/ubuntu1910" vagrant vmbox.

-### Install dependencies ###
+### Install dependencies (Host) ###

-For the environment used in the tests, you need to install git to get the source GMTP project, besides the packages make, gcc, libncurses5-dev and lilo(if you prefer instead GRUBs).
+For the environment used in the tests, you need to install git to get the source GMTP project, besides the packages for run virtual machines and build the linux kernel.

+    $ sudo apt install qemu qemu-kvm libvirt-daemon-system libvirt-clients ebtables dnsmasq-base
+    $ sudo apt install libxslt-dev libxml2-dev libvirt-dev zlib1g-dev ruby-dev
-    # apt-get install git make gcc libncurses5-dev lilo
+    $ sudo apt install git make gcc build-essential flex bison linux-source libtinfo-dev libncurses-dev libelf-dev
+    $ sudo apt install kernel-package

+ALl dependencies required by guest machines are defined in the Vagrantfile.

 ## Getting GMTP source ##

 Using git to get gmtp source:

-    $ git clone https://github.com/compelab/gmtp.git -b master
+    $ git clone https://github.com/compelab/gmtp.git -b linux-5.4.21 --single-branch gmtp

-## Compile Kernel with GMTP code ##
+## Compile Kernel with GMTP code (host) ##

-Already in gmtp folder, for example ~/gmtp, enter on kernel source directory:
+Already in gmtp folder, for example $HOME/gmtp, enter on kernel source directory:

-    $ cd linux-4.0.3
+    $ cd linux-5.4.21

 Copy config_minimal to .config file: